 Interviews

 The 24 interviews were semi-structured and consisted of six overall questions with sub-questions and prompts.
 See appendix 1 for the full interview guide.
 The questions included questions on what the mother thought of the video (relevance, length); the pros and cons of using a video for recruitment; the impact of seeing the researcher behind the project in the video; and thoughts and concerns for participating in a research project.
 An experienced research assistant who had not been involved in either of the trials conducted all interviews.
 The interviews lasted from 8-20 minutes.
+In the end of the interview, all mothers were asked if they had anything else to add to make sure that, they did not have anything further to add.
 None of the questions or responses contained personal information.
 All mothers received a 200 DKK (~27 EUR) gift card by e-mail after the interview.

 Data analysis

 All participants gave consent to record the interview with a voice recorder.
 The research assistant who conducted the interviews transcribed the interviews in full.
 Data files and transcriptions were stored on a safe drive and only researchers involved in the project had access to the files.
 MP and JS analysed the data according to thematic analysis [35].
 We based the analysis on the specific research question and followed the recommended six phases: (1) familiarisation with the data, (2) generating codes to identify important features, (3) generating themes, (4) reviewing themes, (5) defining and naming themes, and (6) writing up the analysis.
 MP and JS separately read the interview transcriptions and systematically applied codes to the interviews.
 We applied a semantic level approach to the coding and generated themes from the explicit meaning of the data.
+The 24 interviews provided us with sufficient and rich data, and we decided that no further interviews were needed.
+Data saturation was reached when no further themes could be generated.
 We conducted the analyses in NVivo 11 and translated selected quotes into English.

 Results